CulturesSupports/Local_developer/README.md

 - with developer testing in combination with database apps
 - we can figure custom coding
 - Making God fit separately functions
-- We are making server less local host bills
+- We are making server less local host builds